 There is a large and growing group that says, "ban pit bulls and their closely related breeds."
 This group of advocates is diverse and respected, and it even includes Ingrid Newkirk, the president of PETA (People for the Ethical Treatment of Animals).
 They see the pit bull as overly dangerous and overly abused by mankind.
 The danger of pit bulls and Rottweilers is well established, in that they account for 75% of all reported canine-inflicted human deaths in the past two decades.
 It is undisputed that pit bulls in particular are the most abused dog in the USA; created for the specific purpose of violence, the dogs are treated cruelly to make them as dangerous as possible, and are routinely abandoned when they are not vicious enough for their evil masters.

-The case for banning pit bulls is growing more convincing as each year goes by.
-As of May 25, 2013, the USA death count from dogs in 2013 is 14.
-Of these, 13 people were killed by pit bulls.
-Unlike the breeders of Doberman Pinschers during the 1970's, the proponents of pit bulls are taking no steps to improve the dogs, but are only spreading misinformation about them and about the mutilations and killings that they cause.
+The case for banning pit bulls has grown more convincing as each year goes by.
+In 2017, the USA death count from pit bulls was 29 direct deaths plus 9 additional deaths in which a pit bull attack was a contributing cause of death (for example, a man fought off a pit bull attack and died of a heart attack just minutes later).
+Unlike the breeders of Doberman Pinschers during the 1970's, the proponents of pit bulls have taken no steps to improve the dogs, preferring to spread misinformation about them and about the mutilations and killings that they cause.
 An article by Colleen Lynn in the Orlando Sentinel convincingly argued that "Banning pit bulls saves lives and protects the innocent."